illinois-cs498vr/illinois-cs498vr.github.io/_assignments/mp1.md

 > Place a suspended sphere in a corner of the room.
 Trigger the sphere to drop when the player moves under the sphere.

-You may find the Unity [colliders](https://docs.unity3d.com/Manual/CollidersOverview.html) manual helpful.
+You may find the Unity colliders [manual](https://docs.unity3d.com/Manual/CollidersOverview.html) and [video tutorial](https://www.youtube.com/watch?v=bh9ArKrPY8w) helpful.

 By default, colliders register and react with collisions with other `GameObject`s in the physics engine.
 Colliders can also behave like triggers, which fire whenever a `GameObject` intersects a given zone, but do not otherwise alter physics.